junxit/us-congress-bills-112/metadata.md

 - 2011-02-15 — Senate amendment agreed to: Amendment SA 90 agreed to in Senate by Unanimous Consent.
 - 2011-02-15 — Senate amendment proposed (on the floor): Amendment SA 90 proposed by Senator Reid.(consideration: CR S727; text: CR S727)
 - 2011-02-15 — Senate amendment submitted
+- 2011-02-17 — DEBATE - The House proceeded with one hour of debate on the motion to concur in the Senate amendment to H.R.
+514.
+- 2011-02-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-02-17 — Mr. Smith (TX) moved that the House agree to the Senate amendment. (consideration: CR H1075-1080)
+- 2011-02-17 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 279 - 143 (Roll no. 66). (text as House agreed to Senate amendment: CR H1075)
+- 2011-02-17 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 279 - 143 (Roll no. 66).(text as House agreed to Senate amendment: CR H1075)
+- 2011-02-17 — The previous question was ordered without objection. (consideration: CR H1079)
+- 2011-02-23 — Presented to President.
+- 2011-02-23 — Presented to President.
+- 2011-02-25 — Became Public Law No: 112-3.
+- 2011-02-25 — Became Public Law No: 112-3.
+- 2011-02-25 — Signed by President.
+- 2011-02-25 — Signed by President.